Taking care of our client’s accounting and taxation compliance needs and provide planning to minimize tax and maximize wealth creation.

 (pdf version)

-Outlined below are a number of items which may affect 2023 personal income tax returns.
-Recurring items with updated limits are listed first, followed by new items for 2023 and subsequent years.
-Please note that this list does not include all existing or new items which may be available to a taxpayer.
+Outlined below are a number of items which may affect 2024 personal income tax returns.
+Recurring items with updated limits are listed first, followed by new items for 2024 and subsequent years.
+Please note that this list does not include all existing or new items which may be applicable to a taxpayer.

 1. RRSP Contribution Limit: